 The famous bird dog exercise, commonly prescribed in the world of rehab, is a great tool to strengthen the back and core.
 It is also used to improve motor control, stability and coordination.
 This exercise requires no equipment and can be done from home!

 The birddog is great for individuals with non acute lumbar dysfunction, with decreased coordination and core instability.
-This exercise should be avoided if you have acute lumbar, hip or shoulder injury as well as difficulty weight bearing on wrist or knees
+This exercise should be avoided or modified if you have acute lumbar, hip or shoulder injury as well as difficulty weight bearing on wrist or knees

 How to do the exercise